Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Almost-Sure Winning Strategy Templates

 \subsection{Templates for Parity Objectives}

 A parity objective comes with a priority function $p : V \to \{0, \ldots, d\}$ for some $d \in \mathbb{N}$.
-We construct a winning strategy template for a parity objective by (i) reducing a stochastic game to a deterministic game (i.e., with \textsc{Reduce} in Alg.~\ref{algo_gadget}), (ii) constructing a winning strategy template for the reduced deterministic game, and (iii) converting the template for the deterministic game into a template for the stochastic game.
+We construct an almost-sure winning strategy template for a parity objective by (i) reducing a stochastic game to a deterministic game (i.e., with \textsc{Reduce} in Alg.~\ref{algo_gadget}), (ii) constructing a winning strategy template for the reduced deterministic game, and (iii) converting the template for the deterministic game into a template for the stochastic game.

-The construction of a winning strategy template for a deterministic parity game was presented in \cite{DBLP:conf/cav/AnandNS23}, detailed in Alg. \ref{algo_detparity}.
-It extends Alg. \ref{algo_zielonka} by Zielonka which solves deterministic parity games.
+The construction of a winning strategy template for a deterministic parity game was presented in~\cite{DBLP:conf/cav/AnandNS23}, detailed in Alg.~\ref{algo_detparity}.
+It extends Alg.~\ref{algo_zielonka} which solves deterministic parity games.
 Instead of returning the set $P$, the algorithm returns $W_\square$ and $W_\bigcirc$, which can then be used to construct $P$.
-The algorithm also utilizes the function \textsc{LiveGroups} from Alg. \ref{algo_buchi}.
+The algorithm also utilizes \textsc{LiveGroups} from Alg.~\ref{algo_buchi}.

+In Alg.~\ref{algo_detparity}, the winning sets $(W_\square,W_\bigcirc)$ are computed in the same way as in Alg.~\ref{algo_zielonka}.
+We briefly review how the sets $\LL$ and $C$ are recursively constructed, focusing on the case where the minimum priority is even (the odd case is handled analogously).
+First, if $A = V$, then player Even must ensure that the play visits $X$ infinitely often.
+In this case, we set $\LL = \textsc{LiveGroups}(G,X)$.
+Otherwise, the algorithm solves the subgame $G \setminus A$, resulting in $(W'_\square,W'_\bigcirc,\LL',C')$.